Connor Norby

-Connor David Norby (born June 8, 2000) is an American professional baseball second baseman in the Baltimore Orioles organization.
-He played college baseball for the East Carolina Pirates.
+Connor David Norby (born June 8, 2000) is an American professional baseball second baseman for the Miami Marlins of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles.
+Norby played college baseball for the East Carolina Pirates.

 Early life and amateur career

-Norby was born and lived in Brooklyn Park, Minnesota until he moved to Kernersville, North Carolina before starting high school at East Forsyth High School.
+Norby was born and lived in Brooklyn Park, Minnesota, until he moved to Kernersville, North Carolina, before starting high school at East Forsyth High School.

-Norby played in 26 games with two starts in his freshman season at East Carolina and batted .194.
+Norby enrolled at East Carolina University and played college baseball for the East Carolina Pirates.
+In his freshman season, he played in 26 games with two starts and batted .194.
 As a sophomore, he batted .403 with 25 hits and 14 runs scored in 17 games before the season was cut short due to the coronavirus pandemic.
-The following season, he batted .415 with 15 home runs, 15 doubles, 51 RBIs and 18 stolen bases and was named the American Athletic Conference Player of the Year.
+The following season, he batted .415 with 15 home runs, 15 doubles, 51 runs batted in (RBIs) and 18 stolen bases.
+He was named the American Athletic Conference Player of the Year.
 He led NCAA Division I with 102 total hits and was named a first team All-American by the American Baseball Coaches Association and Baseball America and won the Bobby Bragan Collegiate Slugger Award.